The topic lensIssue · 16 divisions tagged · 14 parties active

 24 Feb 2026Opposition Day: Protections for children from online harms

-Aye: Support the opposition's call for stronger or more urgent action to protect children from online harms, beyond what the government is currently doing · No: Reject the opposition's motion, defending the government's existing approach to child online safety — likely arguing current legislation (such as the Online Safety Act) is sufficient or that the motion is politically motivated
+Aye: Support the opposition's call for stronger or faster government action to protect children from online harms · No: Reject the opposition's motion, arguing the government's existing approach — including the Online Safety Act framework — is sufficient or that the motion is politically motivated

 70282No